romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

   {
     as: 'alias', // set FROM source alias

-    // only is for table inheritance, check postgres docs for details
+    // only is for table inheritance, check Postgres docs for details
     only: true,
   }
 )